Digital Real Estate

 Endless possibilities.

-How does Digital Real Estate work?
+How Does Digital Real Estate Work?

 Digital Real Estate

 The first thing is to buy a non-fungible token (NFT) attached to a virtual plot of digital land.
+NFTs are cryptographic tokens that represent a unique product – an E-certificate of ownership.

 Thus far, NFTs have been used for selling works of art or other collectible things, but for some time now they have been assigned to plots of land in the metaverse.